Jammy2211/PyAutoGalaxy/docs/index.rst

     import os

     """
-    Load Imaging data of the strong lens from the dataset folder of the workspace.
+    Load Imaging data of the galaxy from the dataset folder of the workspace.
     """
     imaging = ag.Imaging.from_fits(
         image_path="/path/to/dataset/image.fits",